mm3509/b9122/syllabus/appendix-grading.md

 For assignments, you have three submissions per day and Autograder will give you an indication of your grade, so you can improve and get maximum points.
 The earlier you start on the assignments, the more submissions and opportunities for improvement you'll have.

+In spite of having 3 submissions per day, you can activate a previous submission until the deadline (due date).
+For example, your second submission on the last day was good, but you introduced a bug in your third submission that decreased your grade, but you don't have submissions left to submit again.
+You can go to the history of submissions and activate the previous submission.

 Any question marked as "bonus" increases your grade to the maximum of 140 in the particular assessment and do not carry over to other assessments.
 That is, bonus questions serve as insurance within an assessment (in case you lost points on another question) but not across assessments (in case you lost points on another assignment).

 This section details the grading standards that will apply by the end of the term: we will build towards these standards gradually.
 For example, in the first assignment, your code can have up to 50% of lines that are a comment, but by the end of term, your comments must be under 20% for full credit.